What are the components of wages?

-On the other hand, some specific items do not form part of your wages.
-These include tips received in the course of your work.
-Loans and salary advances are also included in the items that do not form part of your wages.
-Pensions, lump sum payments for retirement are not part of wages either.
-And lastly, the reimbursement or payment for expenses incurred in the course of performing your job is also excluded.
-For example, the transportation expenses incurred by a salesman in the course of performing his duties cannot be considered part of his wages.
+Some items do not form part of your wages.
+These include tips received in the course of your work, loans and salary advances, pensions and lump sum payments for retirement are not part of wages either.
+The reimbursement or payment for expenses incurred in the course of performing your job is also excluded (eg, the travel expenses).

-Under the law, only the following deductions are permitted:
+Under the law, the deductions are only permitted if they are:

-deductions that the employee has explicitly consented to in writing subject to certain conditions
+- explicitly consented to in writing by the employee, subject to certain conditions;

-deductions explicitly mentioned in the employee’s contract of employment and agreed to by the employee
+- explicitly mentioned in the employee’s contract of employment and agreed to by the employee;

-deductions for any statutory payments that are to be made to a public authority
+- statutory payments to be made to a public authority;

-deductions incurred as a result of absence from work because of employee participation in strikes and other industrial actions
+- incurred as a result of absence from work because of employee participation in strikes and other industrial actions;

-deductions which are for the purpose of recovering excess payments of wages or expenses
+- for the purpose of recovering excess payments of wages or expenses;

-deductions that are ordered by a court or through an Employment Tribunal decision
+- ordered by a court or through an employment tribunal decision.

 For more information on: